Huerte/Gitomation/Inspirational_Quote.md

 ### "Feelings come and go like clouds in a windy sky.
 Conscious breathing is my anchor." - Thich Nhat Hanh
 ### "Imagination is the true magic carpet." - Norman Vincent Peale
 ### "The attempt to escape from pain, is what creates more pain." - Gabor Mate
+### "The mind can calculate, but the spirit yearns, and the heart wants what the heart wants." - Stephen King